deepset-ai/haystack/docs/_src/usage/usage/retriever.md

 | Embedding | Y | Y | N | Y |
 | DPR | Y | Y | N | Y |

+See [Optimization](/docs/latest/optimizationmd) for suggestions on how to choose top-k values.

 ## TF-IDF

 ### Description